Yushi-Hu/tifa/README.md

 TIFA v1.0 text inputs are in `tifa_v1.0/tifa_v1.0_text_inputs.json`

-You can also [Download here](https://raw.githubusercontent.com/Yushi-Hu/tifa/main/tifa_v1.0/tifa_v1.0_text_inputs.json).
+You can also <a href="https://raw.githubusercontent.com/Yushi-Hu/tifa/main/tifa_v1.0/tifa_v1.0_text_inputs.json">Download here</a>

 The text inputs are organized as follows:

 ```console
 [